Moving House: Money Saving Checklist

 You can set this up on the Royal Mail website or at your local Post Office, and although you’ll have to pay a small charge, it will cost considerably less than if your confidential mail fell into the wrong hands after you’ve moved.
 If you don’t redirect your post and you rely on receiving bills or bank statements via the post, you could end up being subject to increasing fees from missing important payments.

-9. Switch Utility Providers
+9. Switch utility providers

 Moving house is a good opportunity to compare electric, gas and water suppliers in your new area to see if you could get a better deal, rather than choosing to move your current contract to your new home.
 By comparing the different providers available in your area, you could potentially save a substantial amount of money.